Uniswap/v4-core/.github/pull_request_template.md

 ## Related Issue
-What issue does pull request resolve?
+Which issue does this pull request resolve?

 ## Description of changes